callumflack/callum-flack-design/content/posts/2017-08-12-album-registry-ecommerce-app.comp.md

 We aim to offer the Album Registry photographers three ways to do what they love: an ecommerce platform, a website marketing toolkit, and a community to share with.

 > I begin every wedding I do with an event page, which I can setup in a minute.
-My clients are impressed when they get such a great web page done so fast, not to mention the huge burden the gift-giving model lifts from their shoulders! _— Benn, Bluesky Photography_
+My clients are impressed when they get such a great web page done so fast, not to mention the huge burden the gift-giving model lifts from their shoulders! _Benn, Bluesky Photography_

 <!-- @[MarkdownImage](project src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1513557236/okok/albumregistry-moment.jpg") -->